shirohnimo/Projet6/README.md

   		-s, --server					Specifies to open the port in server mode -d DESTINATION, --destination DESTINATION	Name of the destination server -i, --init        				Clear netfilter tables

+Stage 4 :
+		The purpose of this final stage is to implement the python script in a new Ansible playbook.
+		This new playbook will allow the creation of netfilter rules, one at a time or using a JSON file, and then save these rules to make them persistent.